Our historyTwo centuries of investing for the future

 In 1924, we formed our first investment trust and started managing investments for clients.
 Our listing on the London Stock Exchange followed in 1959.

-By the start of the 20th century, we had clients across the Americas, Europe and Asia.
-Come the 1970s, we had a presence in the major financial markets, including Hong Kong, Japan, Singapore, Australia, Brazil, Switzerland and many more.
+By the start of the 20th century, we had clients across the Americas, Europe, and Asia.
+By the 1970s, we had a presence in the major financial markets, including Hong Kong, Japan, Singapore, Australia, Brazil, Switzerland, and many more.

-In 2000, we sold our investment banking arm to specialise in asset and wealth management.
+In 2000, we sold our investment banking arm to specialize in asset and wealth management.
 Today, we’ve also expanded into private markets, opening up a new dimension to our clients.